Royal Natal National Park, South Africa: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, M and N. Check that you find the right kind.
-A lot of adapters available online are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C, M and N. Check that you get the right type.
+The vast majority of adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most locations.

 • Power bank for devices